and101-final-proj-group18/and101-final-project/README.md

 - **Joshua Olaoye**
 - **Mari Hirota**

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## Summary
 brainstorming doc: https://hackmd.io/Xy5ZgHy5Qr-EOZplMaFBEA

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **helps you broaden your eating horizons and introduces you to the restaurants near you that you might not know!
+You can filter by cuisine, price range and more!**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **🍲🥙🌮**

 ## Milestone Requirements